-Each electrical component selected in the protection report will be connected and simulated with PSCAD, this will provide data necessary for the completion of an event analysis report.
-The specific components that will be tested are the functions selected for each relay and the corresponding piloting schemes.
-This will include setting up fault scenarios and testing how the relays function.
-The resulting currents and voltages will provide data to prove or disprove the design's capabilities.
-The significant findings will be how the relays communicate with each other and clear faults without allowing damaging currents to pass through the circuit.
+Each electrical component selected in the protection report has been connected and simulated with PSCAD, this provided data necessary for the completion of an event analysis report.
+The specific components that were tested included the functions selected for each relay and the corresponding piloting schemes.
+This includes setting up fault scenarios and testing how the relays function.
+A wide range of faults were set up at different locations on the lines.
+This resulted in exposing any issues with relay settings, communication, or design.